 Currently there are three applications of MyBarrier being developed, including the Production Well Integrity Management (PWIM) which has already reached the minimum viable product stage, an application to BOP (Blowout Preventor) safety and reliability in drilling wells, and an application for the management of gas detectors in topsides.
 Future applications of MyBarrier include high integrity pressure protection systems and dynamic positioning systems for drilling and tankers, and topsides instrumented safety functions to name a few.

 MyBarrier’s PWIM application, for example, contributes to reducing well downtime after detection of a barrier element failure by indicating for how long the well may safely continue to operate, thus allowing interventions to be better planned, while maintaining good control of the risk of leaks from the well.

 Using PWIM implies collecting valuable failure information which can then be used to update its initial failure rates, thus improving the precision of its predictions.
 It can also measure the impacts of extraordinary measures, to mitigate the effects of the detected degradation of some elements, such as the reduction of intervals between tests for some barrier elements or additional monitoring/inspection actions for some elements.
 The Test Planner functionality is another significant advance of the PWIM application.

-DNV GL believes there is a need for quantitative reliability models for managing complex safety barriers.
-The launch of MyBarrier explores this perceived need; DNV GL thinks demand for all manner of barrier management services will grow, because process safety tends to receive more and more attention in the oil and gas sector.
+DNV believes there is a need for quantitative reliability models for managing complex safety barriers.
+The launch of MyBarrier explores this perceived need; DNV thinks demand for all manner of barrier management services will grow, because process safety tends to receive more and more attention in the oil and gas sector.